uccser/cs-field-guide/docs/source/author/translations.rst

 Crowdin Overview
 ==============================================================================
-We use a localisation management platform called `Crowdin <https://crowdin.com/project/cs-field-guide>`__ for translation of CS Field Guide.
+We use a localisation management platform called `Crowdin <https://crowdin.com/project/cs-field-guide>`__ for translation of the CS Field Guide.
 Our project is public, meaning that anyone can create an account and contribute translations.

 Crowdin has excellent documentation for translators, and all translators should read the following documents: